jrbromberg/bank-emails-to-spreadsheet/README.md

 Setup rule to REDIRECT large transaction bank alert emails from your personal email to your new host Gmail account.

 ### 4. Spreadsheet
-In your new host Gmail account, create a new spreadsheet by importing the "bank-email-scraper starter spreadsheet.ods" file found in this repo.
+In your new host Gmail account, create a new spreadsheet by importing the `bank_email_scraper_starter_spreadsheet.ods` file found in this repo.
 You may name the spreadsheet whatever you like.
 Do not change the name of the "Transactions" tab/sheet.

 You can share the spreadsheet with a personal Gmail account as view only.
 This makes it easy to view without any worry of accidentally making edits.